 I was raised in church as a little girl, and I renewed my relationship with God over 15 years ago after deciding to go my own way for a number of years.

-I want to share with you four spiritual truths that have helped me to overcome many difficult and trying times in my life.
+I want to share with you the following four spiritual truths that have helped me to overcome many difficult and trying times in my life…

 1. Suffering is temporary.